-Dr. Hayes' scholarly commitments center on the exploration of how power, discourse, culture, and violence intersect with public life and global engagement within socio-political/historical contexts.
+My scholarly commitments center on the exploration of how power, discourse, culture, and violence intersect with public life and global engagement within socio-political/historical contexts.
 I pursue these explorations from a rhetorical perspective, one in which discourse, texts, theory, and criticism are key modes of investigation.
-As a scholar grounded in the critical and materialist approach to communication, relations of power often frame these questions in her work.
-She approaches this work, and her orients her relation to it, in order to contribute to a more just world.
+As a scholar grounded in the critical and materialist approach to communication, relations of power often frame these questions in my work.
+I approach this work, and orient my relation to it, in order to contribute to a more just world.

 Selected Published Work